 - Select the Send to Silhouette icon (highlighted below in yellow) on the top tool bar.
 On the right panel you will be guided through a few steps.
 You will be prompted to print, then load your printout onto your mat and machine.
 Opt to “Automatically detect registration marks”.
 Finally you can select the Cut option and now the magic happens!

 And you are done!
 You can sass up your snail mail, gift bags with personalized messages, you name it.
 Phew, that was a long one, right?
 Once you get a hang of all the steps, you’ll be able to whip these up pretty quickly.
-Have fun and enjoy your new labels!
+Have fun and enjoy your new diy address labels!